 Want to make money from your podcast?
 Here are the ways we're seeing podcasters earn money on our platform.

-However, if you’re patient, you can earn a reasonable amount of income from your podcast.
+However, don't expect to start a podcast and make tons of money overnight!
+Most of these podcasters spent years honing their craft before they made a penny.
+But, if you're patient, you can earn a reasonable income from your podcast.
 Here are some ideas!

 Recently, some high-profile Patreon users have been leaving (for a variety of reasons).
 If you're looking alternatives to Patreon, keep reading!

 2. Create a podcast membership site

 Creating a membership website for your podcast listeners can be another way to earn an independent income.
 When they join, members get exclusive benefits, like access to private forums, Slack chat, and downloads.

 Back in 2013, I launched a membership site for my podcast listeners.
 Since then, it's earned over $150,000 in revenue.

 3. How to get podcast sponsors

 Because of big names like Joe Rogan, and the ubiquity of ads on popular shows, many burgeoning podcasters hope to earn an income from podcast sponsorships.